Hamza417/Inure/README.md

 developed by a single person and is based 100% on custom UI APIs developed to be used only in this app along with a native theme engine, image renderer and a beautiful animation framework.

+Currently, the app is in beta testing stage.
+You can join the app's early beta testing from [Play Store](https://play.google.com/store/apps/details?id=app.simple.inure) and join the app's [Telegram Group](https://t.me/inure_app_manager) for development related discussions.

 ## Development Status

 High priority features